 Irradiated blood products may be requested to prevent transfusion-associated graft-versus host disease (TA-GvHD).
 TA-GvHD may occur where transfused white blood cells see the recipient as foreign and attack the recipient’s cells.
 This can lead to severe illness and even death.
 It is a rare but serious risk of a blood transfusion.
 It is an issue for people with weakened immune systems or when the recipient and donor are very similar genetically.

-Gamma radiation can be used to destroy the white cells in the donated blood, preventing TA-GvHD.
+Irradiation can be used to destroy the white cells in the donated blood, preventing TA-GvHD.
 This process does not remove them but prevents them from multiplying and causing the disease.
 Lifeblood irradiates some but not all of the red cell and platelet components, so your doctor will need to request them.
 Those most likely to require irradiated products include patients:

 - receiving blood from